 Earlier this week, clothing manufacturer American Apparel stopped New York pedestrians in their tracks as they caught sight of the store’s new window mannequins, who now feature fully grown out pubic hair.

-Among the immediate gut reactions, I’ll ask the question we’re all thinking: Whose job is it to do this?
+Among the immediate gut reactions, I’ll ask the question we’re all thinking: Whose job is it to do this now?

 Last October, I wrote a column in response to the controversy surrounding Canadian photographer Petra Collins and the unfair censorship of her individual depictions of the female body.

 At the time, I applauded Collins for showing unadulterated pictures of women and condemned the practice of society to mandate what constitutes a “feminine” woman.

 This isn’t the first time American Apparel has preferred to market its clothing to the “au natural” audience; advertisements for products on their site often feature models sporting pubic hair.

 This imagery seems to keep in line with the company’s overall branding strategy.

 “American Apparel has always been a company that celebrates natural beauty,” American Apparel visual merchandiser Dee Myles said of the mannequins.
 “I think it’s to spark conversation rather than controversy over what we deem beautiful and sexy.”